Dosage Form: capsule

 When etodolac is administered with aspirin, its protein binding is reduced, although the clearance of free etodolac is not altered.
 The clinical significance of this interaction is not known; however, as with other NSAIDs, concomitant administration of etodolac and aspirin is not generally recommended because of the potential of increased adverse effects.Cyclosporine, Digoxin, Methotrexate

 Etodolac, like other NSAIDs, through effects on renal prostaglandins, may cause changes in the elimination of these drugs leading to elevated serum levels of cyclosporine, digoxin, methotrexate, and increased toxicity.
 Nephrotoxicity associated with cyclosporine may also be enhanced.
 Patients receiving these drugs who are given etodolac, or any other NSAID, and particularly those patients with altered renal function, should be observed for the development of the specific toxicities of these drugs.
+NSAIDs, such as etodolac, should not be administered prior to or concomitantly with high doses of methotrexate.
 NSAIDs have been reported to competitively inhibit methotrexate accumulation in rabbit kidney slices.
 This may indicate that they could enhance the toxicity of methotrexate.
-Caution should be used when NSAIDs are administered concomitantly with methotrexate.Diuretics
+In general, caution should be used when NSAIDs are administered concomitantly with methotrexate.Diuretics

 Etodolac has no apparent pharmacokinetic interaction when administered with furosemide or hydrochlorothiazide.
-Nevertheless, clinical studies, as well as postmarketing observations have shown that etodolac can reduce the natriuretic effect of furosemide and thiazides in some patients.
+Nevertheless, clinical studies, as well as postmarketing observations have shown that etodolac can reduce the natriuretic effect of furosemide and thiazides in some patients with possible loss of blood pressure control.
 This response has been attributed to inhibition of renal prostaglandin synthesis.
-During concomitant therapy with NSAIDs, the patient should be observed closely for signs of renal failure (see WARNINGS, Renal Effects), as well as to assure diuretic efficacy.Glyburide
+During concomitant therapy with NSAIDs, the patient should be observed closely for signs of renal insufficiency or failure (see WARNINGS, Renal Effects), as well as to assure diuretic efficacy.Glyburide

 Etodolac has no apparent pharmacokinetic interaction when administered with glyburide.Lithium